This page provides information on what sulphur dioxide is, its effects on health, national guidelines, and ususal levels in New Zealand.

 Sulphur dioxide can cause respiratory problems, such as bronchitis, and it can irritate your nose, throat and lungs.
 It may cause coughing, wheezing, phlegm and asthma attacks.
 The effects are worse when you are exercising.
 Sulphur dioxide has also been linked to cardiovascular disease.

-Group most sensitive to sulphur dioxide
+Groups most sensitive to sulphur dioxide

-Healthy children, adults with lung disease and asthmatics.
+Children, adults with lung disease and asthmatics.

 Standards and Guideline values to protect health

 The national environmental standard for sulphur dioxide are 350 µg/m3 and 570 µg/m33 as a 1-hour average.
 The average concentrations of sulphur dioxide should not exceed the 350 µg/m3 standard more than nine times a year and should not exceed the 570 µg/m3 standard at all.